badconf/the-chronicles-of-computing/README.md

 # The Chronicles of Computing

-Welcome to this repository, a curated collection of articles and resources that intricately weave the story of computing - from its nascent stages to the marvels of modern technology.
+This repository is a curated collection of articles and resources that intricately weave the story of computing - from its nascent stages to the marvels of modern technology.
 This anthology serves as a gateway to understanding the pivotal developments, key innovations, and the brilliant minds behind the evolution of computer science.

 ## Overview